ten-protocol/ten-whitepaper/cryptoeconomics.md

 ### Context
 The Bitcoin incentive model is very simple.
 Each transaction pays a fee and on top of that, each block contains a coinbase transaction, both going to the winner.
 If there are re-organisations of the chain, the block that makes it onto the canonical chain is the one that pays the reward, because it is in the ledger.
 This mechanism provides the right incentives for miners to follow the rules.
 One disadvantage of this model is that fees can get very high in periods of network congestion, which degrades user experience.

-Ethereum builds on top of this model to handle the complexities of Turing complete smart contract execution, by introducing a notion of _gas_ and of _gas price_, but the high level mechanics remain the same.
+Ethereum builds on top of this model to handle the complexities of Turing complete smart contract execution, by introducing a notion of _gas_ and of _gas price_, but the high-level mechanics remain the same.

 The incentive design for a decentralised L2 protocol must also consider the problem of front-running the actual rollup.
 For a rollup to be final, it has to be added to an L1 block, which is where an L1 miner or staker can attempt to claim the reward that rightfully belongs to a different L2 node.